-Payment request Accompanying documents A pre-financing payment corresponding to 50% of the maximum grant amount financial guarantee (see section 11.7.2) 16 Payment of the balance The Commission will establish the amount of this payment on the basis of the calculation of the final grant amount (see section 11.6 above).
-If the total of earlier payments is higher than the final grant amount, the beneficiary will be required to reimburse the amount paid in excess by the Commission through a recovery order. (a) final technical report (b) final financial statement (c) summary financial statement aggregating the financial statements already submitted previously and indicating the receipts (d) a certificate on the financial statements and underlying accounts17
+Payment of the balance

+The Commission will establish the amount of this payment on the basis of the calculation of the final grant amount (see section 11.6 above).
+If the total of earlier payments is higher than the final grant amount, the beneficiary will be required to reimburse the amount paid in excess by the Commission through a recovery order.

+- (a) final technical report - (b) final financial statement - (c) summary financial statement aggregating the financial statements already submitted previously and indicating the receipts - (d) a certificate on the financial statements and underlying accounts 12